Returning home Apply for assisted return

 Information for reception centre employees

-When should you inform people about assisted return?
+When should I tell people about assisted return?

 - As soon as possible.
-If asylum seekers are given good information about the possibilities of return at an early stage, there is a greater chance that they will apply for assisted return.
+The earlier asylum-seekers are informed about the possibilities of return, the greater the chance that they will apply.

-- It is important to inform the residents that their application can be rejected and that if their application is rejected, they must return to their home country.
+- It is important to inform residents that their application for protection can be rejected and, if it is, they will have to return to their home country.

 Who can apply?

-- people whose application for protection (asylum) or another application for residence has been rejected
+- people whose application for protection (asylum) or other application for a residence permit has been rejected

-- people who are waiting for an answer to their application for protection (asylum)
+- people waiting for an answer to their application for protection (asylum)

-- people who are staying in Norway without legal residence and have not preciously been registered with a case with the UDI
+- people staying in Norway without legal residency who have no previous case registered with UDI

-- people who have been given a decision about transfer to another country in accordance with the Dublin Regulations, but wish to return to their home country instead.
+- people who — having been issued a decision about transferring to another country in accordance with the Dublin Regulations — wish to return to their home country instead.

-- Asylum seekers who have received a final rejection of their application must leave Norway.
-If they do not leave Norway by the deadline for leaving, they can be forcibly returned by the police and expelled from Norway and the Schengen area for 1–5 years.
+- People who have received a final rejection of their application for protection must leave Norway.
+If they do not leave Norway by the stipulated deadline for departure, they will be forcibly returned by the police and expelled from Norway and the Schengen area for 1–5 years.

-- Financial support for people who live in reception centres are regulated by factors such as the status of their case, and those with a deadline for leaving will receive reduced financial support.
+- Financial support for residents in reception centres is regulated by factors such as the status of their case, and those with a deadline for departure will receive reduced financial support.

-- Someone who is forcibly returned will also owe the cost of the travel expenses to the Norwegian authorities.
+- Anyone forcibly returned will also owe the cost of their travel expenses to the Norwegian authorities.

 Guides

-Aktør i egen framtid: Samtaler med barnefamilier på asylmottak, pdf, 4,3 MB ('Deciding your own future: Conversations with families with children at asylum reception centres' – in Norwegian only)
+Aktør i egen framtid: Samtaler med barnefamilier på asylmottak, pdf, 4.3 MB (pdf, 4,3 MB) ('Deciding your own future: Conversations with families with children at asylum reception centres' – in Norwegian only)

 Websites